Cervical Cancer: Radiation

 External radiation is given once a day, 5 days a week, for 4 to 6 weeks.
 The treatments

 are like getting an X-ray.
-But the radiation dose is much stronger and it comes from
+But the radiation dose is much stronger than an X-ray and

-a large machine.
+it comes from a large machine.
 The machine doesn't touch you during the treatment.
-The treatments
+The

-Before you start treatment, imaging scans will be done.
-This is done to map the exact
+Before you start treatment, simulation scans will be done.
+This is done to map the

-location and size of the tumor so the beams of radiation can be focused there.
-Small
+exact location and size of the tumor so the beams of radiation can be focused there.

-marks (tattoos) may be put on your skin to mark the treatment area.
-Special molds
+Small marks (tattoos) may be put on your skin to mark the treatment area.
+Special

-might be made to put you in the same position for each treatment.
-This ensures that
+molds might be made to put you in the same position for each treatment.
+This makes

-the radiation reaches the tumor and not healthy parts of your body.
+sure that the radiation reaches the tumor while staying away from healthy parts of

 On the day of treatment, you are carefully put into the right position.
 You may see